Henry Bunny

 Henry Bunny (7 October 1822 – 15 February 1891) was a 19th-century Member of Parliament in the Wairarapa, New Zealand.

+Bunny was born in Newbury, Berkshire, and he was a partner in his father's firm of Newbury solicitors during his early life.
+Facing bankruptcy due to a failed property development scheme, he fled to New Zealand in 1853.
+He eventually applied to the New Zealand Bar, but he became its first member to be disbarred when it was discovered that his sponsor was his own brother-in-law.
+Bunny had a relatively successful political career from 1864 until 1881.
+He was then a failed candidate in four elections (1881, 1884, 1887, 1890), repeatedly defeated by his political rival Walter Clarke Buchanan.
+Bunny committed suicide on 15 February 1891, shooting himself through the heart with a revolver.

 Early life

 Henry Bunny was born in 1822 in Newbury in Berkshire, the second son of Jere Bunny, solicitor, of that town and his wife, Clara, only surviving daughter of Samuel Slocock, banker, also of Newbury.
 He married Catherine Bunny (née Baker, born 24 June 1818 in Newbury) on 22 October 1844.

 Scandal in England

 Bunny was a partner in his father's firm of Newbury solicitors.
 He was town clerk of Newbury between 1849 and 1853.
 He fled to New Zealand in 1853 and was declared a bankrupt after the scandalous collapse of a property development scheme at Donnington Square in Newbury.
 He was struck off by the Law Society in 1859.

 Career in New Zealand

 Bunny emigrated to New Zealand together with his wife and children, his sister and her husband, Rev. Arthur Baker, on the Duke of Portland, leaving Plymouth on 19 November 1853.
 He settled on a sheep station in the Wairarapa and built a house named Longwood after Napoleon's residence in exile on Saint Helena.
 Bunny applied to the New Zealand Bar, was admitted in 1858, but became the first member to be disbarred when it was discovered his sponsor, Rev. Arthur Baker, was his brother-in-law.
 Baker became involved in a later scandal and was branded 'the horse-whipped vicar'.